People pause before saying yes to anything with consequence.

 Normal work moves.
 Exceptions come back because nobody owns the gray area.

-Past independent calls were reversed or punished without a rule being clarified.
+Past independent calls were reversed without a clearer rule being written down.

 Cost: intelligent people become careful people.